MaazHsain/portfolio/projects/glassdoor_job_analysis.md

 This analysis provides a comprehensive overview of industry trends, helping stakeholders identify growth areas and challenges.
 For instance, industries with poor ratings can implement strategies like improving employee satisfaction or adopting innovative practices to stay competitive.

 By answering critical questions, this project serves as a foundation for data-driven decisions in the workforce and industry sectors.
 Whether for job seekers, company leaders, or policymakers, these insights offer valuable guidance for strategic planning.

----

-Let me know if you'd like adjustments to focus on specific tools, results, or industries!